-Ho Chi Minh City isn’t just all about the fancy downtown districts like District 1 and District 3.
-Let us introduce you to District 8, a less touristy area yet an intriguing one among the 24 districts of Ho Chi Minh City.
-Get to know how life is at the meeting spot of the old and the new and what to do when in District 8.
+Ho Chi Minh City isn’t just about the fancy downtown districts like District 1 and District 3.
+Let us introduce you to District 8, a less touristy yet intriguing area among the districts of Ho Chi Minh City.
+Get to know how life is at the meeting spot of the old and the new in District 8.

 District 8 Overview

-Sprawling an area of approximately 20 square kilometers on the southern part of Ho Chi Minh City, District 8 is divided into 16 wards and houses over 400,000 citizens.
-With a special location sandwiched between the so-called “old town” (District 5 and District 6) and “new town” (South Saigon – Nam Sai Gon, including District 7), District 8 seems to enjoy the best of both worlds, driven by speedy economic growth and transport development.
+Sprawling an area of approximately 20 square kilometers in the southern part, District 8 is divided into 16 wards and houses over 400,000 citizens.
+Sandwiched between the so-called “old town” (District 5 and District 6) and “new town” (South Saigon—Nam Sai Gon, including District 7), District 8 seems to enjoy the best of both worlds, driven by speedy economic growth and transport development.

-The interruption of local river branches and channels does not prevent District 8 from connecting to its neighboring districts, hugely thanks to the local authorities’ infrastructure investments.
-The grandness of Dong Tay Highway, Nguyen Van Linh Highway, Pham The Hien Street, and Nguyen Quang Buu Street has come to prove this, making commerce and service sectors the major driving forces of District 8’s economy.
+The interruption of local river branches and channels does not prevent District 8 from connecting to its neighboring districts.
+The grandness of Dong Tay Highway, Nguyen Van Linh Highway, Pham The Hien Street, and Nguyen Quang Buu Street proves this, making commerce and service sectors the major driving forces of District 8’s economy.

 How to Get to District 8

 District 8 is 16 km away from Tan Son Nhat International Airport.
 However, public transport isn’t very convenient.
-There is no bus route that goes straight from the airport to District 8, so you need to hop on at least 2 buses to reach the destination.
-Besides the extra time of switching buses and going the rougher route, the fatigue of waiting in the not-so-friendly weather of Ho Chi Minh City is another thing you should account for.
+No bus route goes straight from the airport to District 8, so you must hop on at least two buses to reach the destination.
+Besides the extra time of switching buses, the fatigue of waiting in the not-so-friendly weather of Ho Chi Minh City is another thing you should account for.

-That’s why it’s advisable to take a taxi or call a GrabCar, which will likely cost you between 200,000 VND and 250,000 VND.
+That’s why taking a taxi or calling a GrabCar is advisable, which will likely cost you between 200,000 VND and 250,000 VND.

 Attractions in District 8

-Overall, District 8 does not seem to be blessed by nature.
-Apart from the omnipresent branches of Saigon River across the district, there is no particular natural beauty to marvel at.
-Instead, District 8 prides itself on the abundant cultural heritage sites which embrace the long-standing charm of Ho Chi Minh City’s rich history and traditions.
+Overall, District 8 does not seem blessed by nature.
+Apart from the omnipresent branches of the Saigon River across the district, there is no particular natural beauty to marvel at.
+Instead, District 8 prides itself on the abundant cultural heritage sites that embrace the long-standing Ho Chi Minh City’s rich history.

 Among the fascinating attractions of District 8, Binh Dong Wharf is the most prominent sight.
 See the table below for a breakdown of District 8’s favorite destinations.